joel-beck/readnext/README.md

 ## Usage

-The user interface for inference, i.e. to retrieve recommendations, is kept simple and intuitive:
+The user interface for generating recommendations is designed to be simple and easy to use.
-The top-level `readnext()` function has two required and one optional keyword arguments:
+It relies on the top-level `readnext()` function, which takes two required arguments and one optional keyword argument:

-- An identifier for the query paper which the recommendations are based on.
-This can be either the Semanticscholar ID, the Semantischolar URL, the Arxiv ID, or the Arxiv URL of the query paper.
+- An identifier for the query paper.
+This can be the Semanticscholar ID, Semanticscholar URL, Arxiv ID, or Arxiv URL of the paper.
-This input is required and passed as a string.
+This argument is required and should be provided as a string.

-- The language model choice for the Language Recommender, i.e. for tokenizing and embedding the query paper's abstract.
-This input is required and passed via the `LangaugeModelChoice` Enum providing autocompletion for all eight available language models.
+- The language model choice for the Language Recommender, which is used to tokenize and embed the query paper's abstract.
+This argument is required and should be passed using the `LanguageModelChoice` Enum, which provides autocompletion for all eight available language models.

 - The feature weighting for the Citation Recommender.
-This input is passed via an `FeatureWeights` instance.
-The argument is optional: By default, all five features (`publication_date`, `citationcount_document`, `citationcount_authot`, `co_citation_analysis` and `bibliographic_coupling`) contribute equally with weights of one.
-Note that the absolute magnitude of the weights is irrelevant and only their relative proportions matter, as the weights are normalized to sum to one.
+This argument is optional and is submitted using an instance of the `FeatureWeights` class.
+If not specified, the five features (`publication_date`, `citationcount_document`, `citationcount_author`, `co_citation_analysis`, and `bibliographic_coupling`) are given equal weights of one.
+Note that the weights are normalized to sum up to one, so the absolute values are irrelevant; only the relative ratios matter.

 ### Examples